-Four Podcasts Every D&I Practitioner Should Listen To
+Four Podcasts Every D&I Practitioner Should Listen To (Blog Post)

 Back when I lived and worked in New York City, my commute to and from the office on the subway was often a struggle.
 Jam-packed subway cars, people holding wide-open newspapers, manspreading… And my commute took nearly an hour.
 When I lived and worked in London for a big financial services firm, I often traveled four or more times a month for client engagements across continental Europe, Asia, and the Middle East.
 I experienced hundreds, if not thousands, of long airplane, car, or train rides.